qizhit/fabflix/README.md

 - Frontend: HTML provides user interface styled with CSS and Bootstrap for responsive design, JavaScript dynamically fetches and renders data from server.
 - Database: MySQL stores all the data that used in this project, including movies, stars, genres, and ratings.
 - Database connection: Tomcat handles servlet requests, and manage the connection between the servlets and database.

-## Prepared Statements
-Prepared statements are used in the following files to secure database operations:
-- LoginServlet: emailQuery
-- MainServlet: query
-- MovieListServlet: queryBuilder, genreQuery, starQuery, countQuery
-- SingleMovieServlet: query
-- SingleStarServlet: query
-- PaymentServlet: cardQuery, saleInsert
-- ConfirmationServlet: querySalesSQL
-- UpdateTable: statement, insertStarSQL
-- AddMovieServlet:getMovieId, getStarId, getGenreId
-- AddStarServlet: getStarIdSQL
+Key Configuration Files:
+- Dockerfile: Defines the Docker image for the application.
+- fabflix-deployment-service.yaml: Kubernetes deployment configuration.
+- ingress.yaml: Ingress setup for load balancing.

 ## Team Contributions
-We collaborated on demo recording and implementation JDBC Connection Pooling functionality.
+We collaborated on demo recording
 Our specific contributions were as follows:
-- Xuan Gu: wrote the README file, Load balancing functionalities.
+- Xuan Gu: wrote the README file,
-- Qizhi Tian: Developed full text search and autocomplete functionalities.
+- Qizhi Tian: